Pilot phase: CAIM is under construction. Records are provisional, based on public sources, and have not yet been peer-reviewed. Feedback welcome.

 HealthcareSocial Services

-Active Confidence: high Potential: Critical
+Active Confidence: high Potential: Critical 1 materialized

-AI Safety Reporting and Disclosure Failures
+AI Safety Reporting and Disclosure Gaps

 Public ServicesDefence & Security

-Algorithmic Coordination Undermining Market Competition
+Algorithmic Coordination and Market Competition Risks

 Retail & CommerceFinance & Banking